Muscle cramps are misnamed; they are skin cramps

 You want to open it up.

-The best way to do so is to crush it repeatedly with your nail.
+The best way to do so is to repeatedly flatten it with your nail.

-Place your nail directly in the depression and apply all the pressure you can without hurting yourself.
+● Place your nail directly on the cramp's location, and apply all the pressure you can without hurting yourself.

 What are fold crossings?